-The Los Portales congregation is small, but committed.
+Volunteers on this project will work in Pisac, a village in southern Peru's Sacred Valley region.
+The Matinga congregation is small, but committed.
 They obtained a small piece of land and eventually constructed a small room on the back portion of the property.
 As members joined the church, the congregation quickly outgrew their space, and many people didn't even recognize the building as a church because it looked like all the other buildings in the neighborhood.
-Maranatha agreed to build a new church at the front of their property, and the members will keep the old building to use as a fellowship hall.
+Maranatha agreed to build a new church at the front of their property, and the members will keep the old building to use as storage.
 There are no churches in the neighborhood, and they believe a new church could become the primary place of worship for the entire community.